I remember exactly how it felt.

 So how do you do that?

-You can start with sending the No-Contact letter to your Ex, as described in my free ebook.
+You can start with sending the No-Contact letter to your Ex, as described in my course.

 After that, you just stop contacting them it.
 As simple and as difficult as that.

-You don’t call, don’t write, don’t check their Facebook Page, you just stay away from them, as far as you can.
-(You can get more concrete tips in the free newsletter).
+You don’t call, don’t write, don’t check their Facebook status, you just stay away from them, as far as you can.

 Create the finality you need for your recovery.